inet-framework/inet-showcases/docs/wireless/pathloss/index.md

 propagation simulations.

 The next plot displays the power of the received signal vs. distance using the `RicianFading` and `LogNormalShadowing` models, and the `FreeSpacePathLoss` model for reference:

 <a href="ricianlognormal.svg" target="_blank"><img class="screen" src="ricianlognormal.png"></a>

-The curves don't fluctuate as much after a while, because the data points are less dense.
-Here is the same plot zoomed in on the near-field:
+The sharp visual change in the "raggedness" of the curves near 100m is due to the data points becoming less dense.
+Here is the same plot zoomed in on the
+near-field:

 <a href="ricianlognormal2.svg" target="_blank"><img class="screen" src="ricianlognormal2.png"></a>

-## Further information
+## Further Information

 For more information about the path loss models in INET, refer to the <a href="https://omnetpp.org/doc/inet/api-current/neddoc/index.html" target="_blank">INET Reference</a>.
 The following links provide more information about the path loss models in general (not about the INET implementation):